compulim/simple-update-in/README.md

 ## Remove a key

-You can also use `updateIn` to remove a key by passing a falsy value to the `updater` argument.
+You can also use `updateIn` to remove a key by passing a falsy value to the `updater` argument, or return `undefined`.

 ```js
 const from = { one: 1, two: 2 };